visva-dev/React-Catalog/README.md

 # React Calculator project

-This is the Capstone project at Microverse which uses the Star-Wars api.
+This is the project which uses the Star-Wars api.
 The app fetches the Star Wars characters 12 perpage and you can see more details of the character if you'd like to.
 This is a "catalogue of clothes for dogs" based project.

 ![screenshot](./public/screenshot.png)<br>
 ## Built With